South Korea pulls intelligence deal with Japan back from the brink

 “My understanding is that the South Korean government took this strategic decision, given the current security environment,” Motegi said, adding he would meet the South Korean foreign minister during the G20.

-In an earlier sign of the discord, South Korea’s foreign minister, Kang Kyung-wha, had not formally confirmed her attendance at the G20.
+South Korea’s foreign minister, Kang Kyung-wha, had been notable for her absence at the G20.
+Her attendance had not been formally confirmed and she only arrived in Nagoya late on Friday, after the decision had been announced.

-As the news broke, Japanese reporters stepped away from their laptops in the G20 media centre to huddle around a television.
+As the news broke, Japanese reporters stepped away from their laptops in the G20 media center to huddle around a television.

 The dispute has its roots in a decades-old disagreement over compensation for South Korean laborers forced to work at Japanese firms during World War Two.
 It has deepened this year, and upended trade between the two countries.